 - Arrangements are made in writing, signed by all parties involved, and cover specified services or items.

 - Written agreements specify timeframes for arrangements, including any time period that contains only one arrangement for the same services or items during the course of a year, and renewals if compensation for the same services or items remains the same.

 - Fair market compensation is set in advance and does not take volume or value of referrals into account.

 - Arrangements are commercially reasonable.

 Determining fair market value should be done before a physician enters into any contractual relationship or transaction, and with the assistance of attorneys with experience in the field.
-At Hendershot, Cannon & Hisey, P.C., we leverage our extensive experience counseling a range of providers throughout the country to evaluate circumstances, obtain comparable benchmark data, and work with specially qualified experts or appraisers when necessary, and determine FMV for the unique circumstance involved.
+At Hendershot, Cowart & Hisey, P.C., we leverage our extensive experience counseling a range of providers throughout the country to evaluate circumstances, obtain comparable benchmark data, and work with specially qualified experts or appraisers when necessary, and determine FMV for the unique circumstance involved.
 Establishing a FMV range of compensation not only facilitates regulatory compliance, it can also help professionals and providers with establishing base salaries for employment.

 Comprehensive Counsel for Health Care Professionals

 Stark Law exceptions and other safe harbors are known for their complexity, subjectivity, and for being subject to intensive scrutiny.
 More than one exception can apply to compensation arrangements, and even relationships that appear reasonable and fair to the parties involved may not be consistent with fair market value under the law.
 This is why working with experienced legal counsel is immensely important whenever medical professionals a contemplating relationships and arrangements subject to regulatory oversight.